Last Thursday I gave the worst presentation of my life. I wish I were exaggerating for the sake of this blog, but I’m not. I was truly awful.

 To get through the discomfort I started doing exactly what I didn’t want to do on my run.
 I started picking apart the poor presentation I had given on Thursday.
 Reviewing the proceedings didn’t help the pain go away but it did distract me a bit.

-And that's when it hit me!
-When my audience said, “show me more,” they didn't mean for me to show them more work because that work is the past; it's ancient history.
+And that’s when it hit me!
+When my audience said, “show me more,” they didn’t mean for me to show them more work because that work is the past; it’s ancient history.
 What they wanted to see was the future.
 They wanted to know what we were going to do for them next.
-And when they did get excited about one of the later I showed, I was too busy presenting what I was interested in to stop and further explore the things they were interested in.
+And when they did get excited about one of the later ideas I showed, I was too busy presenting what I was interested in to stop and further explore the things they were interested in.

 The realization stopped me in my tracks (okay, okay, so did my left hamstring).
 I didn’t screw up the presentation because I didn’t speak well; I screwed up the presentation because I didn’t listen well.
 Whether it was listening with my ears or listening with my eyes or even listening with my sixth sense, I was just too damn busy paying attention to me to pay attention to them.
 Their silence should have clearly communicated their disinterest— and it probably did.
 I just wasn’t paying attention.

-One of the reasons I enjoy making presentations so much is that it's one of times that I'm fully engaged.
-There's no , or iMac distracting me, and the stakes of being up in front of people and sharing what I know and care about is important enough to keep me focused.
+One of the reasons I enjoy making presentations so much is that it’s one of the few times that I’m fully engaged.
+There’s no iPhone, iPad or iMac distracting me, and the stakes of being up in front of people and sharing what I know and care about is important enough to keep me focused.
 And knowing that it will take my full concentration to be ready to answer the next random question focuses me, too.
 It might not be Yoga but it works for me.

 “People care most about things that affect them.
-In order to reach them you need to communicate in a way that tells them what's in it for me?
+In order to reach them you need to communicate in a way that tells them what’s in it for me?”

 I wrote it.
 I know it.
 I believe it.
 I preach it.
 Apparently, sometimes I just don’t quite do it.